DeD1rk/LUNA23-group-5/README.md

 3. https://www.sciencedirect.com/science/article/pii/S1746809422002233#s0020
 "Benign-malignant classification of pulmonary nodule with deep feature optimization framework" Utilizing a deep feature optimization framework DFOF to enhance bening-malignant classification.
 This is achieved by spliting the network in 2 streams.
 One searching for intranodular and perinodular features and the other for revealing intranodular information.

+4. https://www.sciencedirect.com/science/article/pii/S0895611121000343#sec0010 " On the performance of lung nodule detection, segmentation and classification" (2021).
+Gives a review of many algortihms and their accuracies.
+Small thing about multi task learning and that it is effective.
+Probs mostly relevant for when we are writing the paper.

 https://github.com/hassony2/kinetics_i3d_pytorch